There is a specific, reliable pattern on r/PMP: “I scored 80%+ in PMI Study Hall. I felt ready. I failed the real exam.”

 Why PMI hates it

 Because the PMP certifies project managers, not project administrators.
 The PM’s job is to own team-level conflict, stakeholder coordination, and risk resolution.
-PMBOK 7 puts this at the center of the credential: the PM facilitates first, gathers information, attempts team-led resolution, and only escalates when those approaches have been tried and failed.
+PMBOK 7 puts this at the center of the credential.
+The PM leads the conversation first, gathers information, attempts team-led resolution, and only escalates when those approaches have been tried and failed.

-A candidate who reaches for escalation too early is signaling, to PMI, that they don’t trust themselves to do the actual job.
+A candidate who reaches for escalation too early signals to PMI that they don’t trust themselves to do the job.

 How to detect it in your prep